9 Science-Backed Solutions For Deep Sleep To Lay The Foundation For Your Best Health & Self

 2. Sleeping On Alcohol Or THC.

-Alcohol and THC induce a sedated state rather than promoting healthy, restorative sleep by disrupting the brain’s natural sleep cycles.
-Both substances increase stress response, fragment sleep, and reduce REM sleep, which has been linked to a shorter lifespan.
+Alcohol and THC induce a sedated state rather than promoting healthy, restorative rest by disrupting the brain’s natural sleep cycles.
+Both substances reduce REM sleep, which has been linked to a shorter lifespan.
 Additionally, studies show that alcohol can impair memory retention by 30-50% after learning.

 3. Warm Sleep Environment.

-Even a small rise in body temperature by 1-3 degrees can increase nighttime awakenings, fragment sleep, and reduce its depth and quality.
+Even a small rise in body temperature by 1-3 degrees can increase nighttime awakenings and reduce sleep depth and quality.

 4. Bright Light Exposure After Dark.

 Darkness triggers the pineal gland to release melatonin, a hormone that signals it’s time to sleep.
-However, bright light—especially blue light—disrupts both the production and release of melatonin, making it difficult to initiate restful sleep.
+However, bright light—especially blue light—disrupts both the production and release of melatonin, making it difficult to initiate restorative rest.

 5. Sleeping At The Wrong Time For Your Chronotype.